 Yes.
 If you would like to improve and edit the auto-generated subtitles that were generated for your course, you can do so by using the captions editing tool.
 Learn how to use the captions editing tool.

 Can I still upload my own captions to my course?

-Can I disable the captions myself?
+Can I disable the subtitles myself?

 Yes.
-If you wish to disable the captions for your course, you can do so by clicking on Disable at the top right hand of the Captions page.
+If you wish to disable the subtitles for your course, you can do so by clicking on Disable at the top right hand of the Captions page.

 - Disabling the subtitles will also disable transcripts for the course.

 - To align with our Udemy Business customers’ accessibility expectations, we will be requiring subtitles or captions for all courses in English, Spanish, Portuguese, French, and Italian courses in the Udemy Business collection.
 This excludes any language-learning courses.

 It says the automatically generated subtitles were disabled due to “low quality”.
 How is this determined?

 Subtitles can receive a low quality rating for several reasons, some of which include poor audio levels in the video lecture, background noise, or unrecognizable words.
 In these cases, the automatic subtitles will be disabled.
 Students that specifically requested the subtitles due to a hearing impairment, however, will still be able to utilize them.

 Instructors can re-enable the subtitles by downloading the caption file, editing it in a text editor, and then re-uploading it to the associated lectures.
 Steps on how to do this are posted above.